caseyanderson/workshops/intrmdt_python/intrmdt_python_v1.md

 *Quick Notes*
 * `dicts` are not typed.
 It is very common to see a variety of datatypes in the same `dict`.
 One can even store a `dict` as a value inside of another `dict`.
-* `dicts` allow provide the ability to add and remove key/value pairs at any time.
+* `dicts` provide the ability to add and remove key/value pairs at any time.
 * `dicts` are unordered.

 ## lists